NACLab/ngc-sim-lib/README.md

-# ngc-lib: Support Library for ngc-learn
+# NGC-Lib: Support Library for NGC-Learn

 <b>ngc-lib</b> is the support library and central dependency for
 <i><a href="https://github.com/NACLab/ngc-learn/">ngc-learn</a></i>, a library